Wanderingbubble/PriceQuoter/Readme.md

+## Multiple Currecy Price Quoter

+A utility to generate Price quotes for products in multiple currencies.

+Steps to use:-

+1. Download the repository from the top-right download option github.com https://github.com/Wanderingbubble/PriceQuoter/archive/main.zip
-Open excel
+2. Unzip and Open excel
-enable macros
+3. enable macros
-Go to sheet "MainOperation"
+4. Go to sheet "MainOperation"
-Enter the names of products and prices of products
+5. Enter the names of products and prices of products
-Use macro7 with shortcut Ctrl-m
+6. Use macro7 with shortcut Ctrl-m

-Voila
-Your qoute is ready on them main sheet with 6 currencies!
+7. And Voila! your qoute is ready on them main sheet with 6 currencies!

 Limitation:-
 For now you can only list 15 products, withtout the editing/modifying the excel sheet.